what-states-allow-online-notary-in-2024 what-states-allow-online-notary-in-2024

 Recent Updates for 2024

-• Massachusetts and Illinois: Both states enacted RON legislation that became effective on January 1, 2024, bringing online notarization to their residents.
+• Massachusetts and Illinois: They both passed RON laws that became operational on January 1, 2024, and allowed their citizens to do online notarizations.

 States With Temporary Online Notarization Laws in 2024